 - Interprofessional team quality improvement projects using PDSA (Plan-Do-Study-Act) cycles.

 Colposcopy, endometrial biopsy

 Punch and shave skin biopsy

 We have planned interior and exterior upgrades, a health information exchange project with area community health centers, and multiple quality management initiatives.

-In 2012 the FMC launched our patient portal, giving patients electronic access to their medical records, and the ability to communicate directly with their physicians.
+When the FMC launched our patient portal, it gave our patients electronic access to their medical records, and the ability to communicate directly with their physicians.
 Our patients can use the portal to view lab or imaging results and progress notes, or request appointments, refills or referrals.
 Increasing connectivity with physicians saves valuable time and improves patient satisfaction.

 Vision and Values